 There’s plenty of sun in Canada; you have to make use of it.
 Taking a walk in the early morning sun can lift your mood by stimulating your body’s production of serotonin, a neurotransmitter that balances your mood and makes you feel both calm and alert.
 Ten to 15 minutes of sun exposure also prompts your body to synthesize vitamin D from the cholesterol in skin cells.

 Vitamin D strengthens your bones, reinforces your immune system, regulates your blood pressure, and reduces your risk of developing Type II diabetes.
-Several research studies have shown that Vitamin D acts as a natural mood enhancer, reducing anxiety and depression on test subjects.
+Several research studies have shown that Vitamin D acts as a natural mood enhancer, reducing anxiety and depression in test subjects.
 Individuals suffering from acute anxiety and depression also had fewer and milder episodes after receiving doses of vitamin D.

 Physical activity is a great way to battle anxiety and depression.
 Moderate to intense physical activity prompts the release of endorphins in your body, giving you feelings of euphoria, more commonly described as a runner’s high.
-Endorphins lift your mood by giving you a sense of accomplishment and boosts of energy.
+Endorphins lift your mood by giving you a sense of accomplishment and boosting of energy.
 Negative emotions such as fear, anger, or sadness can also be linked to your body’s fight-or-flight instinct.

 Insomnia may be a symptom of anxiety and depression; however, lack of sleep also exacerbates the two conditions.
-Sleep is when the body switches from the catabolic to anabolic phase.
+Sleep is when the body switches from the catabolic to the anabolic phase.
 The switch allows the body to recover and repair itself by producing synthesizing hormones and utilizing protein.
 Lack of sleep can prevent your body and brain from recovering to their fullest, causing feelings of lethargy.
 Most individuals with anxiety and depression have disrupted circadian rhythms.

 A few morning walks should reset your body’s internal clock; make sure to stay away from artificial lights (including your phone or laptop) a few hours before bedtime.
 Don’t forget to check for bedbugs, as these critters are enough to cause anxiety and depression in the toughest of people.